 At Fulcrum we recommend a power steering check and flush every 20,000km to optimise the life of your rack and pump system.
 The main reason people have power steering problems are due to a lack of maintenance.

-Toe in/Toe out
+What is Toe in/Toe out?

 The inward or outward tilt of the top of the tyre as viewed from the top of the vehicle.
 A vehicle’s camber can be negative or positive depending on the vehicle manufacturer’s suspension design.
 Positive camber is when the wheels lean outwards (from a vertical line) at the top, when looking from the front or rear of the vehicle.
 Negative camber is when the wheel leans inwards at the top.